DIY Colorful Polymer Clay Bead Ideas to Make at Home

-I'm always on the hunt for handmade crafts that are fun, practical, and make great DIY gifts.
+I'm always on the hunt for fun crafts that are fun, practical, and make thoughtful gifts.
 Handmade polymer clay beaded keychains are the perfect craft for teens just learning to drive, tweens getting their first house key, or anyone that prefers colorful clay over generic plastic beads.
 Another perfect place for tweens to use these are on their school backpack.
 Lately, I've seen everyone with a polymer clay heishi beaded keychain.
 I love to give trends their own twist, so I decided to make larger beads instead.

 What's the best clay to use for DIY a polymer clay keychain?